 KG: The support of people who are already in the trades, from young women to new women and women already in the industry, has been instrumental in the growth and success of women in these fields.
 Beginning at the tech school level and moving up to the trade unions such as iron workers and the companies themselves, there is so much support when it comes to increasing diversity in the workforce.

-AT: What is your hope for the future of women in construction and welding?
+AT: What is your hope for the future of women in welding and construction?

 KG: My dream would be that one day our industry sees employment rates of 50 percent men and 50 percent women.
 And ideally, no young girl would ever look at her gender as being a roadblock to working with her hands and building toward a successful and rewarding career in the trades.